 HOI VAN PASS

-Another early morning without much time to shake the hangover as we are off to do the Hoi An Pass but unfortunately the weather has turned sour.
-The closer we got to the mountain the worse it got and then of course it started to rain.
+Hoi Van Pass, Hoi An & a poor mans bag.
+Another early morning began without much time to shake the hangover, as we were off to do the Hoi An Pass.
+Unfortunately, the weather had turned sour.
+As we got closer to the mountain, the conditions worsened.
+Then, of course, it started to rain.

 GOING TO HOI AN, THEN A VISIT TO THE TAILORS IS ESSENTIAL!

-There was quite a bit of it (usually the most scenic route) where you could only see 5-10m in front of you.
-But as soon as we made it over and on the way down it was like a different country, the weather was amazing.
-We were stopping every few miles for a photo.
-The sweds and rob the Irish fella are staying at a hotel so we are planning on staying there too.
+There was quite a bit of the route (usually the most scenic) where visibility was only 5-10 meters.
+However, as soon as we made it over and started descending, it felt like a different country.
+The weather was amazing.
+Consequently, we were stopping every few miles for a photo.
+The Swedes and Rob, the Irish fella, are staying at a hotel, so we are planning on staying there too.

 WHERE IS THE HOI VAN PASS?